-- If you’re using a premium theme, you’ll have all sorts of opportunities to make your site look great.
+If you’re using a premium theme like one from Elegant Themes or Studiopress, you’ll have all sorts of opportunities to make your site look great.
 Be sure to use the built-in theme styles you’ll find under the editor drop-down titled ‘Format’ that shows ‘Paragraph’ as the default, as well as the options shown in the drop-down menu titled ‘Styles’.

 5. Using images not optimized for online viewing.